 Hölderlin’s use of the term “patriotic” (vaterländisch) to characterize the representations that follow from this transformation only heightens the sense of a complete disorientation brought about by his second reference to the Earth, since the patria, the sense of home, belonging, or propriety suggested both by the word “patriotic” and the phrase “the more real Zeus” is left fundamentally without an object.
-Hölderlin simply insists that the second earthward turn of this Zeus necessitates a radical change in “the essential and patriotic representations” and that “our poetry must be patriotic so that its themes are selected according to our world-view and their representations,”(PW 113/ 2:456) without detailing how this actually takes place.
+Hölderlin simply insists that the second earthward turn of this Zeus necessitates a radical change in “the essential and patriotic representations” and that “our poetry must be patriotic so that its themes are selected according to our world-view and their representations” without detailing how this actually takes place (PW 113; 2:456).
 His insistence on the possessive “our” serves only to reinforce the fact that “Zeus” and “our world-view” (unserer Weltansicht) are themselves taken hold of, appropriated, by this other return to an Earth that leaves us without our bearings, without any sense of a “world” or cosmology through which to make sense of it.
-Hölderlin’s term “patriotic,” (vaterlandische) then, does not refer to a “fatherland” or “native land” in the traditional sense of a geographic or spiritual space in which some collective sense of belonging, an “our” or “we” might materialize.
-Rather it refers to what remains after the “death” of nature and the extinction of the “world” specific to the Greeks—i.e. it is what characterizes “we Hesperians” only on the condition that the “we” is not understood according to a shared belonging to a given world.
+Hölderlin’s term “patriotic,” (vaterlandische) then, does not refer to a “fatherland” or “native land” in the traditional sense of a geographic or spiritual space in which some collective sense of belonging, an “our” or “we,” might materialize.
+Rather, it refers to what remains after the “death” of nature and the extinction of the “world” specific to the Greeks—that is, it is what characterizes “we Hesperians” only on the condition that the “we” is not understood according to a shared belonging to a given world.

 Hölderlin, however, goes on to claim that the “patriotic representations” that follow out of the forcing of “the eternally anti-human course of nature on its way to another world more decidedly down to Earth” results in a further development that, in fact, fundamentally unsettles poetry’s ability to “represent” or express “our world.”
 Whereas the “nature” of the Greeks undergoes a “death” insofar as it is separated from the divine and therefore nature’s animation by otherworldy forces, “our” nature is figured as a complete reversal of all forms of representation in what Hölderlin calls a “patriotic reversal” (ein vaterlandische Umkehr):